When deciding which bingo sites to play at two important factors are software and network.

 If you are sick to death of Dragonfish/Cozy/Virtue Fusion etc and want a change, these are the less well known bingo software alternatives.

 B-Live powers just 2 sites – Bingocams (which uses webcams to enhance the user experience) and Bright Bingo (which doesn’t).
 As you’d expect, the cams element at Bingocams really enhances the community aspect of the site.
 At Bright Bingo, the tagline is “rewarding real players” and they are constantly running promotions that aim to do just that.
 They have apparently been unable to attract and retain enough players to become a real contender, though.

 Bede Gaming is the bingo software behind one of the online bingo world’s most expensive flops, Bingo Godz (nothing wrong with the software though, just the concept), and it also powers several other sites including the charity bingo site Health Bingo and a group of sites including Crown Bingo that used to be on Virtue Fusion.
 The well known bookie Betvictor was rumoured to be launching bingo on the Bede platform but after being delayed for a long time the launch was cancelled altogether.

 White Hat entered the UK bingo arena in Autumn 2014 after becoming one of the first companies to gain a full UK online gambling licence.
-Currently Mainstage Bingo is the only bingo site powered by White Hat (they also have a number of casino sites).
+The bingo part of their operation clearly failed to catch on as it was closed in Summer 2017, but they are still very much in business powering a number of slots sites and casinos.

 Tombola’s software is unique to the Tombola site – and another thing which makes Tombola different to other bingo sites is that there are NO slots (instead there are Tombola proprietary games).
 For many bingo players this is a good thing, either because they have no interest in slots or because they regard the slots as a potentially expensive temptation.
 Unlike most of the other alternative bingo platforms, Tombola is EXTREMELY popular and this enables them to offer some huge prizes – including the £30,000 to be won every week in their free game Stars.

 Probability and GTech